Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Field Deployment Results

-Figure \ref{fig:warm_day} illustrates performance under warmer conditions.
-While both MPC and RL follow the same user-defined setpoint schedule, their temporal behaviors differ significantly.
-RL demonstrates proactive control by initiating setpoint reductions one hour before scheduled changes, achieving target temperatures precisely at the desired time.
-MPC exhibits more gradual, stepped transitions that result in temporary comfort deviations.
-During morning warm-up periods, RL's two-stage setpoint increase (18°C to 19.5°C at 6 AM) stays within the heat pump's capacity (4.2 kW) and matches predictions accurately.
-The slower response of MPC leads to lower-than-setpoint conditions in the early morning hours.
-The energy consumption difference is partially attributable to MPC's sensitivity to the steep outdoor temperature decline observed between 8 AM and 1 PM.
+Figure \ref{fig:warm_day} shows performance under warmer conditions.
+RL reduces the setpoint one hour before the midnight step-change in the occupant preference, achieving the desired 18 $^\circ$C at the desired time.
+MPC reduces the setpoint more gradually, resulting in temporary comfort deviations.
+During morning warm-up periods, RL's two-stage setpoint increase (18°C to 19.5°C at 6 AM) stays within the heat pump's capacity, avoiding use of backup heat.
+MPC's slower response leads to lower-than-setpoint conditions in the early morning hours, although this is partially attributable to the steep outdoor temperature decline between 8 AM and 1 PM.
+We hypothesize that these distinct variations in performance under different weather conditions are ultimately driven by the controllers' differing training data pipelines and optimization objectives.

-The mild weather scenario in Figure \ref{fig:mild_day} reveals further behavioral differences.
-RL's predictive capability enables precise midnight setpoint reduction to 18°C, exactly matching the user's nighttime schedule.
-Its morning warm-up sequence uses two incremental steps (without backup heat) to reach 20°C by 8 AM.
-While RL consumed more energy than MPC (29 kWh vs. 24 kWh), this comparison is affected by RL facing colder weather conditions.
-The limited availability of cold-weather MPC data necessitated this particular day selection for comparative analysis.
-PID control again shows substantially higher energy consumption, highlighting the benefits of advanced control approaches.